How to Choose the Best LL.M. Program for You: A Complete Guide

 It’s normal.
 Life is a series of iterations, not one straight line, and it’s impossible to plan everything.
 For now, the purpose of this exercise is to roughly understand where you are and what you’d like to move toward so that you can figure out the steps to take.

-Step No. 2: Make a Long List of Programs
+Step #2: Make a Long List of LL.M.
+Programs to choose from

 Think of it like a long list of movies for the Oscars: most won’t make it into the final selection, but they are all under consideration.
 At this stage, you are exploring options, not making decisions yet.

-Once you write down all the programs that excite you—in a spreadsheet, in Word, or on paper (whatever works for you)—write down their features and characteristics.
+Once you wrote down all the programs that excite you—in a spreadsheet, in Word, or on paper (whatever works for you)—write down their features and characteristics.

 These usually include: